CrowdSalat/kvb-rad/README.md

 # kvb rad

+The application polls the position of the kvb bikes every minute and saves it in a [mysql](https://www.mysql.com/) database.
+It uses a selfhosted [graphhopper](https://www.graphhopper.com/) server to  calculate the shortest route between the two positions of a bike if it was moved between two polls.
+To view the data you can use the web application [kvb-rad-ui](https://github.com/CrowdSalat/kvb-rad-ui).

 ## commands

 - Compile and run via: `mvn spring-boot:run`
 - Compile: `mvn clean package -Dmaven.test.skip=true`
 - Compile and build docker container locally: `mvn clean package -Dmaven.test.skip=true && docker build -t crowdsalat/kvb-rad .`
 - Start application with docker-compose: `docker-compose up -d`
+- Start application with headless docker-compose: `docker-compose --file ./docker-compose-headless.yml up -d`
+- Stop application: `docker-compose down`

 Start application with docker: